Skatteetaten/aurora-gradle-plugin/README.md

 **Checkstyle**

 Checkstyle will be activated and configured to use the standard [Aurora Checkstyle configuration](https://github.com/Skatteetaten/checkstyle-config).
 Errors from Checkstyle will by default not fail the build.
-The plugin can be configured with the following options;
+The plugin can be configured with the following options (All versions are optional, run :auroraConfiguration to see what versions are configured in your build);

-    aurora.applyCheckstylePlugin  : true, // Should the Checkstyle plugin be activated aurora.checkstyleConfigVersion: "2.1.7", // The version of the Aurora Checkstyle config.
-Default 2.1.6.
-    aurora.checkstyleConfigFile   : 'checkstyle/checkstyle-with-metrics.xml' // The Aurora Checkstyle config file to use.
+    aurora {
+        features {
+            checkstylePlugin = true
+        }

+        versions {
+            checkstyleConfig = '2.1.7'
+            checkstyleConfigFile = 'checkstyle/checkstyle-with-metrics.xml'
+        }
+    }

 Other Checkstyle-parameters can be configured according to the [Checkstyle Plugin User Guide](https://docs.gradle.org/current/userguide/checkstyle_plugin.html)).
 I.e.